 A leisurely buffet breakfast will be served from 8am

 Tom will speak and answer questions in one of the meeting rooms from 10am to 12 Noon

 Tom will speak and answer questions in one of the meeting rooms from 3pm to 5pm

 Dinner will be served at 6pm

 The evening is free for you to mingle and interact with the other attendees

-One of the highlights of this house party is the chance to sit down to either a small group lunch or dinner with Tom.
+One of the highlights of this house party is the chance to sit down to a small group mealtime with Tom.
 We envisage that there will be no more than 8 or 9 people joining Tom at each meal and everyone will get the chance to do this once during the event.
 We will be allocating places for each meal at random about a week prior to the event.
 We encourage you to mingle and sit with different guests for each meal in order to meet and socialize with as many new people as possible during your time with us at Beamish